Article

 Faslane

 Faslane lies on the eastern shore of the Gare Loch, on the A814 road to the northwest of Rhu and Helensburgh.
-Faslane Bay, to the north, has been a port and naval base since since World War II.
+Faslane Bay, to the north, has been a port and naval base since World War II.

 Before the early naval base was established, the area around Faslane received little attention.
 Sparsely populated, there was no reason for the Clyde steamers to call in as they sailed past the area, on their way to the more prosperous village of Garelochhead with its pier and railway station at the head of loch.

-At the start of the 20th century, the Faslane Bay was home to a shipbreaking yard operated by Metal Industries Ltd, and then to a naval base, constructed there during World War II, and which would later become HMNB Clyde.
+At the start of the 20th century, the bay at Faslane was home to a shipbreaking yard operated by Metal Industries Ltd, and then to a naval base, constructed there during World War II, and which would later become HMNB Clyde.
 Metal Industries' yard closed in the mid 1980s, when the base was expanded and absorbed the land the yard had formerly occupied.

 External links